Previous

 Does the ACGME accredit US medical schools?

 No. The ACGME only accredits GME programs and the institutions that sponsor them (“Sponsoring Institutions”).
-The Liaison Committee on Medical Education (LCME) accredits US allopathic medical schools and is sponsored by the Association of American Medical Colleges (AAMC) and the American Medical Association (AMA).
+The Liaison Committee on Medical Education (LCME) accredits US allopathic medical schools and is sponsored by the Association of American Medical Colleges (AAMC) American Medical Association (AMA).
 US osteopathic medical schools are accredited by the Commission on Osteopathic College Accreditation (COCA) of the American Osteopathic Association (AOA).

 Improvement and Initiatives